 Summary: There's an institutional drive for growth, just like that in biological entities.
 Sometimes it become cancerous, inimical to the overall organism.
-So it is with our mad profitless empire — which makes previous empires (eg, Spain, British) look like works of genius.
-Here Nick Turse looks at the latest expansion, taking US forces — financed with borrowed money — into Africa.
-The tyrannical juntas there need our support!
+So it is with our mad profitless empire -- which makes previous empires (eg, Spain, British) look like works of genius.
+Here Nick Turse looks at the latest expansion, taking US forces -- … Continue reading America’s Shadow Wars in Africa

 Summary: The past decade has seen us stripped of civil liberties dating back to the signing of Magna Carta in 1215, and won through centuries of struggle since then.
 As the Founders feared might happen.
 Today Noam Chomsky explains how this happened and what it means for us.
 The next few years might be decisive; America's … Continue reading The Great Charter.
 Its Fate, and Ours.

 Summary: By now most people see that the world is changing, as the post-WWII era passes away.
 The only large group remaining blind to this: the American people.
 Here Pepe Escobar looks at today's trends and extrapolates them into the future.
 America is at war, but with whom?
 Perhaps we're at war with inevitable trends. … Continue reading Pepe Escobar looks at the future, as we build a full spectrum confrontation world

 Summary: We are like children, believing that closing our eyes tightly disappears the expense, casualties, and blowback from our war in Afghanistan.
 All that remains is the exhalation of our killing, our pride in our drones and special ops warriors.
 Unfortunately this does not as well as we hope.
 Nick Turse describes a more effective … Continue reading Memory Failure at the Pentagon, one that has cost us dearly (and will cost more before the end)